crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 _Q4: Do you expect very few or many loci (i.e. genes) contributing to these traits?
 Briefly explain why._

-## Perform association mapping (GWAS)
+## Performing the association mapping (GWAS)

-We will now use the R package GAPIT3 to perform GWAS analysis for all traits.
+We will now use the R package GAPIT3 to perform the GWAS analyses for individual traits.

 ```
 # In R "Console"